javiersrf/goteway/readme.md

 ```
 http://localhost:8080
 ```
-(unless overridden with the SERVER_PORT environment variable).
+(unless overridden with the PORT environment variable).

 ## 🤝 Contributing